Festive and fun, these Christmas punch recipes are all you’ll need for a holly, jolly season.

 A creamy blend of pumpkin puree, sweet spices, and plenty of rum, this is one beverage you’ll want to drink all winter long.

-There’s just 3 ingredients, but a whole lot of Christmas spirit, in this jingle juice.
+There are just 3 ingredients, but a whole lot of Christmas spirit, in this jingle juice.

 And if you want more of a crafty look, try making some berry ice cubes!